 As part of all SAI on-site orientations, students discuss potential security threats in their host city, and learn best practices for overseas safety.
 Students receive emergency contact information, and review protocols for maintaining communication with on-site staff.
 SAI also convenes students halfway through the term for Re-Orientation, in which safety issues and concerns are discussed and reviewed.

 As part of our commitment to safety, we work to carefully monitor the whereabouts of all our students.
 SAI students are asked to fill out Travel Itinerary forms whenever they are traveling so that our staff is able to contact all students should they need to.
-Additionally, all students are automatically registered with the nearest U.S. Embassy through the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).
+Additionally, all students are asked to register with the nearest U.S. Embassy through the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).

 The following are important resources for monitoring the safety and security of U.S. student travel: